 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

 Middletown is one of the most well-educated cities in the nation.
 45.12% of adults in Middletown have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The per capita income in Middletown in 2018 was $37,858, which is wealthy relative to Kentucky and the nation.
 This equates to an annual income of $151,432 for a family of four.
 However, Middletown contains both very wealthy and poor people as well.

 Middletown is a very ethnically-diverse city.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include English, Irish, African, and Scots-Irish.
+Important ancestries of people in Middletown include English, Irish, Scottish, and Scots-Irish.

 The most common language spoken in Middletown is English.
 Other important languages spoken here include Tagalog and Other Asian languages.